mabiesen/microbit_group_presentation/README.md

 ### Brief Example of the Microbit using Micropython

-Lets say that you want the microbit to d isplay "hello" every time button a is pressed:
+Lets say that you want the microbit to display "hello" every time button a is pressed:

 ```
 from microbit import *            # importing all functions from the microbit library